Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Results

-FIG.~\ref{FIG: Potential} presents the stochastic potential $\phi(\mathbf{q})$ reconstructed by combining the equilibrium approximation [$\mathbf{Q}=0$ in Eq.~\eqref{dynamical_structure_decomposition}] with the drift and diffusion terms extracted from the trajectories.
-This approximation treats the system as being at or at least near equilibrium, describable by a Boltzmann-Gibbs distribution.
-As established in Sec.~\ref{subsubsec: potential}, under this condition, the quantity $2\phi(\mathbf{q})$ represents the potential energy landscape (in units of $k_\mathrm{B}T$) within the configuration space.
-From this landscape, we could identify all local minima---including the global minimum---for which the energy difference $\Delta[2\phi(\mathbf{q})]>0.01k_\mathrm{B}T$, as well as all saddle points.
-A quantitative analysis of the energy differences between these minima and the range of energy barriers associated with the saddle points follows.
+FIG.~\ref{FIG: Potential} presents the stochastic potential $\phi(\mathbf{q})$ derived by combining the diffusive limit [i.e. $\mathbf{Q}=0$ in Eq.~\eqref{dynamical_structure_decomposition}] with the drift and diffusion terms extracted from the trajectories.
+As $\epsilon$ has been set to $1/2$, the quantity $2\phi(\mathbf{q})$ represents the stochastic energy landscape (in units of $k_\mathrm{B}T$) within the configuration space.
+It allows us to identify all local minima as well as all saddle points.
+A quantitative examination of the potential differences between these minima and the range of activation barriers associated with the saddle points follows.

-The local minima of the potential energy landscape correspond to ground and metastable states (potential wells).
-In a system at or near equilibrium, the population of a coarse-grained state is proportional to $\exp(-F/k_\mathrm{B}T)$, where $F$ is its free energy.
-Ling \textit{et al.}~\cite{Pertsinidis_Equilibrium_2001} previously estimated the free energy of excitation (relative to the ground state) for several topologically distinct configurations of mono- and di-vacancies by statistically analyzing their occurrence frequencies over time, an analysis that also relies on the near-equilibrium assumption.
-We compare these experimentally derived excitation free energies, $\Delta{F}$, with the corresponding excitation energies, $\Delta[2\phi]$, from our reconstructed landscape (see Table \ref{table:barrier_comparison}), where $\Delta[2\phi]$ is the potential energy difference between a local minimum and the global minimum.
-For this qualitative comparison, we make the approximation $\Delta{E}=\Delta(2\phi)\approx\Delta{F}$, effectively neglecting the entropic contributions associated with the shape of the potential wells.
+The local minima of the potential energy landscape correspond to local stable states (potential wells).
+In a system near equilibrium, the population of a coarse-grained state is proportional to $\exp(-F/k_\mathrm{B}T)$, where $F$ is its free energy.
+Ling \textit{et al.}~\cite{Pertsinidis_Equilibrium_2001} previously estimated the free energy of excitations for several topologically distinct configurations of mono- and di-vacancies by statistically analyzing their occurrence frequencies over time.
+We compare these experimentally derived excitation barriers, $\Delta{F}$, with the corresponding $\Delta[2\phi]$, from our inferred landscape (see Table \ref{table:barrier_comparison}), where $\Delta[2\phi]$ is the potential energy difference between a local minimum and the global minimum.
+For this comparison, we make $\Delta{E}=\Delta(2\phi)\approx\Delta{F}$, effectively neglecting the other minor factors such as the shape of the potential wells.